sfhansen/mse246_project/reports/final_report.md

 The importance of NAICS code 72, corresponding to "Accommodation & Food Services", is consistent with our exploratory data analysis finding that the sector is especially risk prone.
-Borrower States such as Michigan, California,and Florida also offer predictive power of defaulting.
-Lastly, the importances of the Collar Index (CLL) and Iron Butterfly Index (BFLY) imply market volatility measures also improve the discrimination loan defaults.
+Borrower States such as Michigan, California, and Florida also offer predictive power regarding defaulting.
+Lastly, the importances of the Collar Index (CLL) and Iron Butterfly Index (BFLY) imply market volatility measures also improve the discrimination of loan defaults.

 ![](final_report_files/figure-html/unnamed-chunk-9-1.png)<!-- -->